radiantearth/stac-api-spec/CONTRIBUTING.md

 All pull requests that modify or create JSON schema files or examples should use [JSON formatter](https://jsonformatter.org/) to keep files consistent across the repo.

 All pull requests additionally require a review of two STAC core team members.
-Releases are cut from dev to master (and require 3 approvals).
+Releases are cut from main.

 ### Check files